Frqei/Discord-Bot-Twitter-Live/README.md

  8- Now you can donwload / clone the repo<br/>
  9- Fill the blanks in the main .js file<br/>
  10- time to npm install and so on<br/>
- 11- node tiwtterbot.js<br/>
+ 11- you'll need a twitch client_id to ask the kraken api if your stream is LIVE . grab one here : https://dev.twitch.tv/ <br/>
- 12- you'll need a twitch client_id to ask the kraken api if your stream is LIVE . grab one here : https://dev.twitch.tv/ <br/>
+ 12- node bot.js<br/>
  13- feel free to run it thanks to pm2 or forever eg : https://www.youtube.com/watch?v=RF6Dzwwpduo